RaphGL/raphgl.github.io/content/blog/generics-in-c.md

 #endif
 ```

-Now we can emit an error if `VEC_ITEM_TYPE` and we know that if this header is compiled it means we have a `VEC_ITEM_TYPE` defined.
+Now we can emit an error if `VEC_ITEM_TYPE` is not defined.

-This fixes wrong use of the header but what if we want to use something like `long long` or `atomic int`?
+This fixes wrong uses of the header but what if we want to use something like `long long` or `atomic int`?
 It won't work.
 So we have to introduce a way of programmatically overriding the suffix that's added to functions.
 So we'll introduce a `VEC_SUFFIX`:

 ```c